What is Scabies?

 Everyone living in the house should be treated at the same time even if they are not itchy.

-- Children under 2 years and pregnant women should see their doctor first for advice about treatment as the treatment might be different.
+- Children under two years and pregnant women should see their doctor first for advice about treatment as the treatment might be different

 It is best to treat before going to bed